-The drilling program completed by Goldcliff was completed by mid-December.
-The 14 holes totalled 2,132.6 metres (6,9762.5 feet).
+By mid-December 2016, Goldcliff had completed a drilling program of 14 holes that totalled 2,132.6 metres (6,9762.5 feet).
 All assays were received by the first of February and are reviewed in the news release of February 9th, 2017.
 No additional exploration work was carried out on the property during 2017 or 2018.
-However a number of permitting studies were performed.
+However, a number of permitting studies were performed.